We Brits love hierarchy. I have to say, I like to feel a

 Andalucia we Brits have created a fantasy world of self sufficiency.

 The irony is that most artisans need sponsors; people with money and showy tastes to by their work!
-They need to
+They need to sell their artisan products to those vulgar new rich on the coast.
+No one

 in a mountain village wants a bespoke mosaic for 10,000 euros, do they?
 It’s